catalyst/moodle-tool_speedtest/README.md

 # tool_speedtest

-A speed test tool for Moodle
+A network speed test tool for Moodle

 * [What is this?](#what-is-this)
 * [Branches](#branches)